spree/spree/guides/content/developer/tutorials/getting_started_tutorial.md

 If you've followed the steps described in this tutorial, you should now have a fully functional Spree application up and running.

 This tutorial is part of a series.
-The next tutorial in this series is the <%= link_to "Extensions Tutorial", 'extensions' %>.
+The next tutorial in this series is the <%= link_to "Extensions Tutorial", 'extensions_tutorial' %>.